Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 ### Region Settings

-Used to customize the spatial detection range of the algorithm.
-By setting the maximum and minimum values for the X, Y and Z, it limits the camera's effective recognition space and filters out interfering targets outside the field of detection frame.
+Used to customize the spatial detection region of the algorithm.
+By setting the maximum and minimum values for the X, Y and Z, it limits the camera's effective recognition space and filters out interfering targets outside the field of detection range.

 <p align= “center”>
 <img alt="PixPin_2026-06-03_08-20-34" src="https://github.com/user-attachments/assets/422ed648-a506-43c8-a68f-87bbdc06a61e" />